Legends about the forest violet

 Pay attention to the indications given by the garden finger – this is a sure sign of the plant’s wishes.
 Also, be careful with excessive watering.
 Violets are not able to consume too much water and will “drown”.
 In this case, the blame for decay or the complete destruction of the vegetation will be yours.
 It would be good to have a drip or dripping system.
 So you will not have a commitment to irrigation because the technology supplies water at low soil levels.

 - Provide the violet shade in the summer and protect it in the winter

-- Prepare the soil – it must be well drained and rich in nutrients
+- Prepare the soil – it must be well-drained and rich in nutrients

 - Plant the violets in an appropriate period – at least a few weeks before the expected last frost for the area, at a distance of 10-20 cm

-- To enjoy violets throughout the year, sow the seeds in March (under glass or in your home) and plant in May – color in summer to autumn.
+- To enjoy violets throughout the year, sow the seeds in March (under glass or in your home) and plant in May – colour in summer to autumn.
 For bloom from winter to spring – sow in early

 - July (in a shady stretch) and plant in autumn